venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/troubleshooting-errors.md

 `An error happened in the header during serialization.`

-**Possible Cause** : The message header transformation value is not set correctly in [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer.
+<strong>Possible Cause</strong> : The message header transformation value is not set correctly in [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer.

-**Resolution** : Verify MSH map values in [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer.
+<strong>Resolution</strong> : Verify MSH map values in [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] Configuration Explorer.

 ## Duplicate Event ID 4133 serializer errors are logged

 ### Symptom
  Event ID 4133 – "Error happened in header during serialization" occurs twice for every instance of a message with a MSH11 value that is not valid.

-**Possible Cause** : An error occurred while processing two acknowledgments (Commit and Application ACKs) without duplicate errors in the Event Log.
-Instead, you receive one Event ID 4133 for each of the two ACKs. [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] creates a log entry for each ACK it generates.
+<strong>Possible Cause</strong> : An error occurred while processing two acknowledgments (Commit and Application ACKs) without duplicate errors in the Event Log.
+Instead, you receive one Event ID 4133 for each of the two ACKs. [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] creates a log entry for each ACK it generates.

 **Resolution** : Ensure that your messages have a correctly formatted and populated MSH11 field.